 A Board of Directors consisting of parents and community members was formed at that time.
 Subsequently, Parkview Children’s Centre was registered as a non-profit organization under the name Sharlaur Children’s Centre (Burlington) Inc. We were pleased when the Region of Halton selected Parkview Children’s Centre to operate child care facilities in their two new long term care facilities in Oakville and North Burlington.
 In 2005 The Village School opened in the Post Inn Village and the Orchard School opened in Creekway Village.
 The addition of these two facilities enhanced Parkview’s growing enrollment.
 We are proud of having been selected to provide the preschool and child care services in these long term care facilities.
 Being able to work with the seniors in these buildings has added another rich element to our programs and to the lives of our students.

 All of our schools are licensed through the Ministry of Education and are non-profit programs.
 This means we subscribe to a very stringent and clear set of guidelines in terms of staffing and the quality of the educational programs we offer.
-We are happy to enroll children when they are infants (at our Orchard & Village location) and eighteen months (at our Lakeshore location).
-We offer programs up until children are eligible to go to kindergarten.
+We are happy to enroll children when they are infants up until children are eligible to go to kindergarten.

 Call any of our schools to arrange a tour or to discuss fees for enrolling your child.
 Fee assistance, sponsored by the Region of Halton, may be available for families.
 The School Director at each site can provide you with information about eligibility.

-The location of The Lakeshore School provides access to a variety of parks and opportunities for nature expeditions.
-Both children and parents can enjoy the warm homey feel of this school that makes it a pleasant place to be a child.
+The location of The St. Gregory School provides easy access to families living in the Sixth Line/Dundas area as well as commuters heading to the 407 and Trafalgar Road.
+Both children and parents can enjoy the open and welcoming feel of this new Oakville preschool making it a pleasant place to be a child.
 The facilities and staff at this location offer great opportunities for learning and playing.

 This location of Parkview Children’s Centre is set in a bright, attractive, building with the classroom designed to suit a wide ranging and active program for infant, toddler and preschool aged children.
 At this location, we offer a comprehensive child care/daycare program that will assist in keeping your child emotionally healthy, creative, learning, happy, and active.